Decision on new FIFA events stalled by planned task force

 Imposing new competitions or expanding existing ones “would only further overload the calendar, endanger players’ health, and jeopardize the economy of football globally,” the World Leagues Forum wrote.
 “We do not understand the urgency and recklessness with which FIFA is acting on these competition and calendar issues.”

+But Infantino is not backing down, having first tried to rush the council into accepting the new competitions by May.

+“There will be fights and there will be disagreements,” he said.
+“There are some who will always oppose on anything.
+I think leadership is not just trying to get nothing done in order to keep everyone happy.
+It’s to assume responsibility as well and to take decisions.”

-Infantino has been trying to gain approval from the FIFA Council since March to accept an offer from a global financial consortium, including Japanese conglomerate SoftBank, to make the biggest change to soccer competitions in years.
+But Infantino is keeping members of his own council in the dark about the specifics of an offer from a global financial consortium, including Japanese conglomerate SoftBank, to make the biggest change to soccer competitions in years.

 In briefing documents for the meeting, FIFA assured council members that government-issued funds won’t be allowed to be part of any joint-venture consortium involved in the new tournaments.